CARES Act Higher Education Emergency Relief Fund Statement

 - CIM sent an email on April 13, 2020 to all enrolled students detailing the intent of the funding and how to request a grant.

 The Cleveland Institute of Music recognizes that some students who have applied, but are ineligible, for Higher Education Emergency Relief Fund grants are in urgent need.
-To support those students, CIM has distributed separate funding to 25 additional students in serious need.
+To support those students, CIM has distributed separate funding to 31 additional students in serious need.
+Many thanks to Partners for CIM for providing a special gift in support of this extraordinary need.
 CIM will continue to monitor award requests and assist as many students in urgent need as possible within the parameters of available federal and philanthropic funding.